 Silver Hair Divorce

-It’s becoming more and more common for folks over 50 to file for divorce.
-It’s not just a trend in Texas.
-“Silver divorces,” as the media has dubbed them, have increased nationwide even as divorce rates for younger age groups have plateaued or fallen.
+It’s becoming more and more common for folks over 50 years of age to file for divorce.
+Divorce after 50 is not just a trend in Texas.
+“Silver divorce” or “gray divorce” as the media has dubbed this phenomenon, are on the rise nationwide, even as the divorce rate for younger age groups has plateaued or fallen.
 That said, the divorce rate for “seniors” was less than half that of folks under 50.

-Meet with a Divorce Lawyer Serving Frisco, McKinney, Plano and Allen, TX
+Meet with a Divorce Lawyer Serving Frisco, McKinney, Prosper, Celina, Plano, and Allen, TX